-The Events (Event Scheduler) tab allows the user to program specific device actions to occur based on the time of day or day of the week.
-Scheduled events can include Preset Recall, Power Status Change, Channel Mute, Output Source Select, and certain remote control settings.
+The event scheduler tab allows the user to program specific device actions to occur based on the time of day or day of the week.
+Scheduled events can include preset recall, power status change, channel mute, output source select, and certain remote control settings.
 Up to 100 events can be scheduled.
 All event schedule data is stored in the amplifier.

 A common use of the event scheduler would be for programmable energy efficiency.
-Schedule the amp to go idle or off during down times, and turn back on when the facility opens for business.
+Schedule the amp to go idle or off during down times, and turning back on when the facility opens for business.

-The date and time of the amplifier's Real Time Clock (RTC) can be manually set by the user, or set to the host PC clock.
+The date and time of the amplifier's real time clock (RTC) can be manually set by the user, or set to the host PC clock.
 There is an internal battery that powers the RTC that has an estimated life of 12 years.
 If this battery fails, the RTC will not function until the battery is replaced by a qualified service technician.